Skip to content

 However, the downside is that the fee is not tied to the outcome of the claim.
 You pay the same amount whether a claim is paid in full, partially paid, or denied.
 This model might work well for practices with very high-dollar claims or an extremely consistent payment rate.
 For most, though, it lacks the shared incentive of the percentage-based model, which ensures your billing partner is motivated to fight for your full reimbursement.

-Exploring Hybrid and Performance-Based Models
+What About Hybrid and Performance-Based Models?

 Beyond the two main pricing structures, some billing services offer hybrid or performance-based models.
 A hybrid model might combine elements of both, such as a lower percentage fee paired with a small flat fee for each claim.
 This can offer a balance of predictability and shared incentives.